ruenahcmohr/OneBit/readme.txt

 ----------------------

 Features:
-  - Every instruction is single cycle.
+  - Every 32 bit instruction is single cycle.
   - it can do like a lot of MIPS.
   - Tips out at over 4MHz, thats faster than a 6502!
   - 7 one bit inputs
   - 7 one bit outputs
-  - 37 powerfully psychedelic 32 bit instructions
+  - 41 powerfully psychedelic instructions
   - Simple hardware architecture using high-availability components.
   - A flag register.
   - None of those bothersome interrupt things.